Bell Beaker culture: Periphery

 Yediay et al. (2024, Preprint) identified a small amount of Bell Beaker ancestry in some individuals from Bronze Age Greece, "reflecting a connection with Central Eastern Europe" and "contact with the populations from the Balkan Bronze Age".
 Two outlier individuals from Cyprus, dating from c.
-1700 BC clustered with Scandinavian Bronze Age individuals and were modelled as deriving their ancestry from the Bell Beaker culture.
+1700 BCE clustered with Scandinavian Bronze Age individuals and were modelled as deriving their ancestry from the Bell Beaker culture.
 One of these individuals carried the male haplogroup I1 and displayed a non-local strontium isotope signature compatible with an origin in Scandinavia (particularly Sweden), revealing "an extraordinary journey from Scandinavia to Cyprus".
-This may be related to the presence of ring ingots and dress pins from the Central European Únětice culture in Cyprus from the beginning of the 2nd millennium BC.
+This may be related to the presence of ring ingots and dress pins from the Central European Únětice culture in Cyprus from the beginning of the 2nd millennium BCE.

 In a 2020 review Fregel et al. identified European Bronze Age ancestry (including Steppe ancestry) in Guanches from the Canary Islands, which could be explained by "the presence of Bell-Beaker pottery in the North African archaeological record" and "the expansion of European Bronze Age populations in North Africa".
 Serrano et al. 2023 analysed genome-wide data from 49 Guanche individuals, whose ancestry was modelled as comprising 73.3% Morocco Late Neolithic, 6.9% Morocco Early Neolithic, 13.4% Germany Bell Beaker and 6.4% Mota on average.
 Germany Bell Beaker ancestry reached 16.2% and 17.9% in samples from Gran Canaria and Lanzarote respectively.
 Bell Beaker-related haplogroups identified in the Guanches include Y-DNA R1b-M269, mtDNA U5 and mtDNA H4a1.
 These haplogroups have also been identified in mummies from Ancient Egypt.

+Phenotypes

+Genetic research shows that the Bell Beakers had a higher frequency of blond hair, blue eyes and light skin than other populations in Europe.
+The arrival of the Bell Beakers significantly altered the pigmentation phenotypes of British populations.
+The indigenous population of neolithic Britain was predominantly brown-skinned, brown-eyed and dark-haired, but after the arrival of the Beakers lighter skin, blue eyes and blond hair became more common.